A 2025 Guide to Teaching English in China

 2. High demand for English teachers

-China is much in consonance with the international trend of globalization and the spread of Western culture.
+China aligns with the international globalization trend and the spread of Western culture.
 Thus, being able to speak English is a valuable ability in China.

 It is a mandatory part of the curriculum in most Chinese public schools.
-Plus, many students need a high English score to perform in the exam for college admission in China, which holds high stakes for the people in China.
+Many students need a high English score to perform well in the exam for college admission in China, which holds high stakes for the people of China.

 The Chinese people would find it difficult to self-learn English.
 That is because the grammatical intricacies and pronunciations differ from their native tongues.

-Over 300 million people (or over one-fourth of the Chinese population) take English classes.
+Over 300 million people (or over one-fourth of Chinese) take English classes.

 3. The chance to make and save good money